Ingvar Kamprad as a young boy in shorts sitting on a wooden toy car next to his sister.

-In 1943, when Ingvar was 17, his father rewarded him with a small sum of money for doing well in school, despite being dyslexic.
-With it, Ingvar founded a business named IKEA, an abbreviation for Ingvar Kamprad from Elmtaryd, Agunnaryd, his childhood home.
+In 1943, a 17-year-old named Ingvar Feodor Kamprad (1926–2018) got some money from his father for doing well in school, despite being dyslexic.
+Kamprad used the money to found a business named IKEA, an abbreviation for Ingvar Kamprad from Elmtaryd, Agunnaryd, his childhood home.

 Shaping IKEA’s flatpack concept

-Kamprad was also behind the simple, yet revolutionary innovation that is the flatpack.
-He began selling IKEA products in flatpack form, from his own warehouses.
-Thus the basic IKEA concept – simple, affordable flatpack furniture, designed, distributed and sold in-house – was complete.
+IKEA is also behind the simple, yet revolutionary innovation that is the flatpack.
+Kamprad began selling the company's products in flatpack form, from his own warehouses.
+Thus, the basic IKEA concept – simple, affordable flatpack furniture, designed, distributed and sold in-house – was complete.

-Kamprad’s business grew.
+IKEA’s business grew.
 And grew.
-IKEA expanded throughout Sweden, to Norway and Denmark, via Germany to continental Europe, and on to the ends of the world.
-Today, there are more than 450 IKEA stores spread across five continents.
+The company expanded throughout Sweden, to Norway and Denmark, via Germany to continental Europe, and on to the ends of the world.
+Today, there are more than 460 IKEA stores spread across five continents.
+Over the last few years, city stores and planning studios in city centres have been added to the 'family'.

-Throughout his entire helm at IKEA, Kamprad never borrowed money or issued a stock.
+Throughout his entire helm at the company, Kamprad never borrowed money or issued a stock.

 A large building in blue and yellow with IKEA written on it.